 Prof. Marina Ritzarev

-Marina Ritzarev (b.
+Professor Emerita Marina Ritzarev (b.
 16 April 1946, Leningrad) is an Israeli musicologist.
-Following her career in St. Petersburg and Moscow, which included research in eighteenth-century Russian music, contemporary Russian music, work at the Archives department of the Central Museum of Musical Culture and serving as a Deputy Director in the Centre of Information at the USSR Composers' Union, she repatriated in Israel in 1990.
-Since 1992 she works at the Department of Music at Bar-Ilan University on a fellowship granted by the Israeli Ministry of Absorption to immigrant scholars.
-In 1997-2000 worked at the Israeli Music Archive at Tel-Aviv University.
-Multicultural experience, studies in ethnomusicology and the merging of Russian and Western musicological traditions enhanced new perspectives in her research.
-Subsequently, she developed a theory of the vernacular in music and also contributed to the field of music signification.
+Following her career in St. Petersburg and Moscow, which included research in eighteenth-century Russian music and contemporary Russian music, work at the Archives department of the Central Museum of Musical Culture, and serving as a Deputy Director in the Centre of Musical Information at the USSR Composers' Union, she repatriated in Israel in 1990.
+Since 1992 she joined the Department of Music at Bar-Ilan University as a senior research fellow funded by the Israeli Ministry of Absorption.
+In 1997-2000 she worked at the Israeli Music Archive at Tel-Aviv University.

 (see also http://marina.vediscore.com/)